 By Angie Chandler, NBC-HWC, NASM-CPT, FLT-vLE

 I think it’s fair to say that by the end of August, a good number of us feel a sense of longing for summer to stay.
 Getting ready to say goodbye to a favorite Michigan season can bring on a sense of loss and other uneasy feelings as time ticks toward a busy autumn.
-This may be especially true this year due to COVID-19 stress and uncertainty.

 Change, in general, can be a challenge—especially when it’s the kind we cannot control.
 We are naturally inclined to resist change, so deciding to approach this year with a positive attitude and openness to welcome change will keep us on the right path.